At the conclusion of the recent election campaign, while gnashing my teeth, I mused …

-The two major party leaders, Messrs Albanese and Dutton, appear to be terrified of slipping up.
-They have become so unnatural that they look like robot impersonators, complete with AI narratives.
+The two major party leaders, Messrs Albanese and Dutton, consistently appeared to be terrified of slipping up.
+Their personas were so unnatural that they looked like robot impersonators, complete with AI narratives full of the usual mind-numbing rhetoric.

-And so, born of fear, the modern political being has evolved – stereotyped, stage managed, highly scripted and trained to stay strictly on-message – and to appear statesmanlike.
+Sadly, born of fear, the modern PM candidate has evolved – stereotyped, stage managed, highly scripted and required by strategists (often in vain) to stay strictly on-message – and to impress with prime ministerial airs.

 And yet, we are expected to believe that these characters are really very human after all.
 You know, regular knock-about blokes we would find on building sites wearing hard hats and high-vis, or sticking snags on barbies, or kicking footballs, or other things that we common folk do.